 “Crown Up.”
 That’s what the license plate on the car in front of me read as I was driving down the 101.

-At that moment, “coincidentally,” I was listening to a radio Bible teaching on royalty.
+At that moment, “coincidentally,” I was listening to a radio teaching about royalty.
 Now by “royalty,” the teacher wasn’t referring to the House of Windsor or other royal lineages, whose crown-bearers, by the luck of the DNA draw, live out a pretty privileged existence.

-He was referring to our identity as sons and daughters of the King—how we see ourselves versus how God sees us.
-There is often a disparity between the two, which should come as no surprise (assuming you believe in the Almighty and therefore give credence to this concept).
+He was referring to our identity as sons and daughters of the King—how we see ourselves versus how God sees us (assuming you believe in the Almighty and therefore give credence to this concept).
+That there is often a disparity between the two should come as no surprise to those of us who are sloughing our way through the muck and the mire called life while still having aspirations of living out a loftier existence.

 The teacher went on to say that it was time for us to take our dust-covered crown off the shelf and plant it firmly where it belongs—on our royal heads.
 He had captured my interest then.
 After all, the license plate with the words “Crown Up!” was staring at me straight ahead.